 You can expect your child to have a cast for about 4-8 weeks, although it's sometimes as short as 3 weeks.

-Even after your child's cast is removed, his bone will keep healing.
+Even after your child's cast is removed, their bone will keep healing.
 At first, it will have a thick layer of new bone surrounding the area.
 This is called a callus and it feels like a knot or bump.
 It will gradually get smaller.

 Taking Off the Cast

-When it's off, he'll look at the injured area, check for pain, and see if your child has a good range of motion.
+When it's off, they'll look at the injured area, check for pain, and see if your child has a good range of motion.
 The doctor may order a follow-up X-ray to make sure the bone has healed.